We’re test optional. Here’s what you need to know.

-Right now.
+In 2015, UMass Lowell was the first public school in New England to go test optional.
 Our No Test Option is available to students applying now.

 Not even a little.
-UMass Lowell will maintain its selectivity or increase it.
-We want to enroll the best students, and this step is in line with that philosophy.
+UMass Lowell will continue to increase selectivity as we grow.
+We want to enroll the best students, and the No Test Option is in line with that philosophy.

 We cannot give a one-size-fits-all answer here.
-Choose the option that best reflects you and your abilities.
-If you aren’t sure, ask your guidance counselor for advice.
+Choose the option that best reflects you.
+If you aren’t sure, ask your college counselor for advice.

-Applicants who scored a 1140 or higher on the SAT or 23 or higher on the ACT are good candidates to submit test scores as part of the application process.
+Applicants who scored a 1120 or higher on the SAT or 23 or higher on the ACT are good candidates to submit test scores as part of the application process.

-Applicants applying under the No Test Option should have a GPA of 3.25 or higher and evidence of outstanding academic success throughout high school.
+Applicants applying under the No Test Option should have a GPA of 3.0 or higher and evidence of outstanding academic success throughout high school.

 Whether a student chooses to send scores or not, our decision process will be similar.
 We focus on academic achievement, rigor of high school coursework, and what we know about your personal qualities.
 We will make a decision based on your whole application.